Gotve1/jdbc_postgreSQL/README.md

-After that, there are will be created 2 jars in the `\target`, first is original jar without dependencies `"your-project-name"-1.0-SNAPSHOT.jar`, and the second fat jar`"your-project-name"-1.0-SNAPSHOT-jar-with-dependencies.jar`. to boild the .jar with `native-image` you should use `native-image -jar jar_name.jar`, also pay attention on MANIFEST.MF if there specified main class
+After that, there are will be created 2 jars in the `\target`, first is original jar without dependencies `"your-project-name"-1.0-SNAPSHOT.jar`, and the second fat jar`"your-project-name"-1.0-SNAPSHOT-jar-with-dependencies.jar`. to build the .jar with `native-image` you should use `native-image -jar jar_name.jar`, also pay attention on `MANIFEST.MF` if there specified main class